The Statistical Face of a Region under Monsoon Rainfall in Eastern India

-\section{TRMM Rainfall Data}
+\subsection{TRMM Rainfall Data}

-The TRMM data had been gathered by the US National Aeronautics and Space Administration (NASA) and the Japanese Aerospace Exploration Agency (JAXA).
-The data (TRMM~2B31, version 7) are derived by processing images recorded by the combined Precipitation Radar (PR) and TRMM Microwave Imager (TMI), through an algorithm (2B31).
+The TRMM data (TRMM~2B31, version 7), gathered by the US National Aeronautics and Space Administration (NASA) and the Japanese Aerospace Exploration Agency (JAXA), were derived by processing images recorded by the combined Precipitation Radar (PR) and TRMM Microwave Imager (TMI).
 The data can be freely downloaded from the Goddard Distributed Active Archive Center's website (http://trmm.gsfc.nasa.gov/).
-We consider data from 2002 to 2012, over the latitude range $21^\circ$N-$30^\circ$N and the longitude range $84^\circ$E-$90^\circ$E covering Eastern India.
-During this period, the horizontal resolution of the satellite had been 5 km and swath width had been 247 km.
-Each row of the requisite part of the data consists of the latitude and the longitude of a location representing the center of a 5 km by 5 km cell of a rectangular grid, average precipitation rate over that cell and the time of recording.
+Since 2002, the horizontal resolution of the satellite was 5 km and swath width was 247 km.
+Each row of the data consists of the latitude and the longitude of a location representing the center of a 5 km by 5 km cell of a rectangular grid, average precipitation rate over that cell and the time of recording.
 The different rows correspond to different locations and/or time.